How Do Cats Know to Use the Litter Box? We've Got the Scoop

 How Do Cats Automatically Know How to Use a Litter Box?

 Whether they grew up with their mom and litter mates or as an orphan with human care, it's in a kitty's DNA to do their business where they can cover it.
-"In the wild, cats bury their poop to keep their scent away from predator's noses," Stacie Lee Nyhuis, a free-fear certified behavioral trainer in Ashburn, Va., explains.
+"In the wild, cats bury their poop to keep their scent away from predator's noses," Stacie Lee Nyhuis, Licensed Veterinary Technician with Behavior Solutions for Pets in Ashburn, VA, explains.

 Newborn kittens need to be stimulated to eliminate.
 But when they reach three to four weeks of age, they'll naturally begin using the litter box (even if it's a little messy at first).